meuniv/novasplash/source/requirement3.rst

    :alt: alternate text
    :figclass: align-center

-   Surface tension allows those insect to walk on water!
+   Surface tension allows those insects to walk on water!
 Image obtained from science-sparks.com (click on image for reference).
-Check that website for fun and easy experiments on surface tension.
+Check that website for fun and easy experiments to learn more about surface tension.

 .. attention:: Once you have completed this requirement, make sure you document it in your worksheet!